 The Postgraduate Certificate in Psychology is offered by the University of Liverpool’s globally respected School of Psychology.
 A lively, fast-growing department, run by world-leading academics, the School owes its origins to Nobel Laureate Sir Charles Sherrington.
 Throughout its long history, it has been associated with pioneering psychology scholars, like R.S.
 Woodworth and H.J.
 Hyatt.
 Dynamic and interactive, the programme combines up-to-date research with contributions from leading academics and practitioners in the field.

 The University of Liverpool Online Programmes does not offer programmes that lead to professional licensure.
-Some career options may require additional experience, training or other factors beyond successful completion of the above-mentioned online degree programmes.
+Our MSc Psychology programme of study is accredited by the British Psychological Society.
+Some career options may require additional experience, training or other factors beyond successful completion of the above-mentioned online degree programme.

 Interrogations - why respect gets results

 Professor Alison is Director of the Centre for Critical and Major Incident Psychology at the University of Liverpool.
 He is an expert in interrogation techniques.
 He says, empathy, respect and careful listening are powerful tools in the hands of the most effective negotiators.

 Suzi Gage on ‘Say Why to Drugs’

 Lecturer in Psychology and prolific podcaster, Dr. Suzi Gage takes the Just Say No motto and turns it on its head.
 Every two weeks she and her co-host, UK rapper Scroobius Pip take an evidence based approach to discussing recreational drugs.

 I am hoping to be able to apply the programme into my work with clients.
 One thing I have already developed is the ability to recognise of all the different biological, psychological and social influencers that have an effect on the psychological well-being of a person.Jeannette Delgado-Holdsworth - Psychology - Nicaragua